 The train had stopped in the early morning, and two locals jumped on the wagon in front, travelling with large canisters.
 They covered themselves with heavy blankets and slept through the day.

-We rode the train back to Nouadhibou, a total of sixteen hours and roughly 700 kilometres.
+We rode the train back to Nouadhibou, a total of sixteen hours and 704 kilometres.

 Accomplishment washed over me as we relaxed in the desert sun.
 I spent most of the time admiring the scenery and listening to Johnny Cash.